 Who hasn’t gone out at night to drink some beer or a glass of wine only to discover the next morning that their mouth is dry and pasty and their tongue feels drier than an old shoe?
 Why does alcohol cause so much dry mouth?
 [Más / More]

 I really wanted to test XyliMelts for dry mouth.
-I had read many positive reviews of this product on the Internet, described in some cases as almost miraculous.
+I had read many positive reviews of this product on the Internet, where it is described in some cases as almost miraculous.

-For those who do not know them, XyliMelts are discs (a little thick in my opinion) that stick to the gums and dissolve over a number of hours, increasing saliva, moisturizing the mouth and leaving a pleasant taste.
+For those who are not familiar with them, XyliMelts are discs (a little thick in my opinion) that stick to the gums and dissolve over a number of hours, increasing saliva, moisturizing the mouth, and leaving a pleasant taste.
 [Más / More]

 When good weather arrives, many health problems such as bronchitis, pneumonia, flu, arthritis and osteoarthritis improve or disappear completely.
 However, warm weather can worsen your dry mouth symptoms.
 Rising temperatures, especially in regions with dry climates, cause dry mouth and a burning … [Más / More]

 Xylitol is a sugar-like substance generally used as sweetener in chewing gum and candies.
 It is also found in many products made specifically for dry mouth.
 Xylitol is an excellent ally in the fight against dry mouth because it stimulates saliva production and helps prevent cavities.
 In addition, … [Más / More]

 People suffering from xerostomia are at an increased risk of oral problems caused by the lack of saliva, which, as we have discussed in previous articles, plays an important role in protecting the mouth and teeth.
 When you are diagnosed with xerostomia or dry mouth, doctors recommend that you be … [Más / More]